Indigenous feminism: Effects of colonization

+Gender relations within Indigenous communities

 Through colonisation, Indigenous people became subject to a racist patriarchal system that significantly shifted the social, economic, and cultural practices of pre-contact Indigenous societies.
 The economic, political, and spiritual power granted to women in Indigenous communities was threatening to the arriving Europeans who used "Xenophobia and a deep fear of Native spiritual practices" to justify genocide as a means of domination.
 Additionally, "while women's traditional roles in Indigenous communities vary widely, colonization has reordered gender relations to subordinate women, regardless of their pre-contact status."

-Colonization worked to restructure Indigenous social systems to fit within the white settler ideal.
+Political and economic status of Indigenous women

 The struggles faced by Indigenous people today are due to the actions taken by settlers to assert dominance through colonization.
 White settlers often brought a new type of economic system from their European nation that included the idea of private property, ownership, and gendered labor, which was forced onto Indigenous communities.
 In A Recognition of Being: Reconstructing Native Womanhood, Anderson notes, "the split between public and private labour and the introduction of the capitalist economies disrupted the traditional economic authorities of Native women."
-Poverty is a problem for many Indigenous people, and can be traced back to the artificially enforced economic ideals of the colonizer onto Indigenous groups.
 In order to strip women of political power, colonizers forced regulatory systems onto Indigenous people, the Indian Act of Canada is one example of this.
 This act defined women's status as inferior to men's.
 Indigenous identity and status were now determined based on a patrilineal blood line, which cost women much of their social and political power.
 The political and spiritual power of women are often connected, as the spiritual or theoretical role for women can inform a real political role.
 As a result, "heteropatriarchal religious traditions have excluded women and two-spirited peoples from leadership roles."
-The combination of loss of power from the economic, political, and spiritual leadership places Indigenous people at a heightened risk of violence.
-The overall argument about the effects of colonialism "isn't just that we are being colonized, but [also] that we are assuming that nation-state form of governance is the best way to govern the world."